Classroom pet

 A guinea pig as a classroom pet.

 Classroom pets are animals that are present in an educational classroom as a pet.
 Research and literature in the 21st century has shown the main reasons for having classroom pets is to capture the attention of students, improve relationships, provide the opportunity for creative activities, be a resource for humane education, and act as a motivator for students.
+Animal species most commonly used and kept as classroom pets include: guinea pigs, hamsters, gerbils, fancy rats, fancy mice, hedgehogs, certain reptiles like lizards, bearded dragons, turtles, snakes, and geckos, birds, amphibians, arthropods, that include butterflies, stick insects, and other insects, arachnids, such as spiders and scorpions, snails and hermit crabs, as well as goldfish, guppies, Siamese fighting fish and other aquarium fish.
+Species that are not recommended for classrooms include iguanas, domestic rabbits, ferrets, and some others like chinchillas.

 Educational impact

 In 1987, The National Institute of Health reported evidence on the health benefits of pets and further studies have shown positive effects from children's relationships with pets.
-It has thus been assumed that similar benefits would present themselves with classroom pets on students.
+It has thus been assumed that similar benefits would present themselves in classroom pets for students.

 In some countries school dogs are trained and assessed to achieve educational outcomes.